RojeshDhakal/AustraliaRoadAccidentAnalysis/README.md

 ### Dataset Overview

 - The dataset includes Australian Road Accident data from 1989 to 2021.
-The data, sourced from the Australian Road Death Database, is available on Kaggle in CSV format [here](link_to_data).
+The data, sourced from the Australian Road Death Database, is available on Kaggle in CSV format.

 ### Variables